jourdanwaas/planAGN/README.md

 │
 ├── docs/              ← Project documentation using mkdocs; see www.mkdocs.org for details │
-├── notebooks/         ← Jupyter notebooks.
+├── notebooks/         ← Jupyter notebooks (coming soon).
 │
 ├── reports/           ← Generated outputs from scripts │   ├── figures/       ← Generated graphics and figures as .png files